LugoBlogger/SI-201-411-business-intelligence/in-class/week-13/react-vite-tailwindcss-review/README.md

 will bring you to StackBlitz website.
 In the project directory, click "Download Project" (cloud with down arrow icon), to get this base template.

-Put the downloaded into your working directory: `week-13/react-vite-tailwindcss-review`.
+Put the downloaded zip file into your working directory: `week-13/react-vite-tailwindcss-review`.
 Extract the downloaded .zip file, and put out the contents.

 ## Preparation